Shifting:Stage Nuremberg

 Facilitated by: Daniel Goldberg, Jannik Henze and Sergej Gil

 Teaching staff are increasingly challenged to meaningfully align learning objectives, competence goals and expectations under growing pressure—often within limited resources, established pedagogical approaches and changing conditions.
 Learning Experience Design offers frameworks such as openness to process, iteration and co‑creation to critically reflect on existing learning settings and further develop them.
-The aim is to enable agile adaptation to changing needs, technological developments and new institutional contexts.
-Drawing on methods from Design Thinking and User Experience Design, and supported by the use of artificial intelligence, participants will analyse teaching scenarios, assess their alignment with learning objectives, and collaboratively develop effective and future‑proof designs for their own practice using the “How might we…?” approach and the LXD Canvas.
+The aim was to enable agile adaptation to changing needs, technological developments and new institutional contexts.
+Drawing on methods from Design Thinking and User Experience Design, and supported by the use of artificial intelligence, participants analysed teaching scenarios, assessed their alignment with learning objectives, and collaboratively developed effective and future‑proof designs for their own practice using the “How might we…?” approach and the LXD Canvas.

 Networking and Further Activities